-Relieving pressure on urgent care, supporting prevention and self-care, enhancing medicines safety, optimising medicines use; digitally enabled, working collaboratively in an integrated primary care structure.
+Relieving pressure on urgent care, supporting prevention and self-care, enhancing medicines safety, optimising medicines use; digitally enabled, working collaboratively in an integrated primary care and wider health and social care structure.

-Influence & help commissioners harness the full potential of workforce capabilities within community pharmacy teams.
+To influence and help commissioners harness the full potential of workforce capabilities within community pharmacy teams.
 Give support and confidence to contractors and teams to rise to the challenges of changes in community pharmacy practice and develop new services to meet the needs of the local populations, developing the integration of community pharmacy into the heart of primary care across Surrey and Sussex.